 There are mixed signals about the general state of world growth.
-When assessing our portfolio, we assume relatively slow growth and, for the present, little threat of an inflation uplift, notwithstanding the improving price trend of various commodities.
+When assessing our portfolio, we assume relatively slow growth and, for the present, little threat of an inflation uplift notwithstanding the improving price trend of various commodities.
 Profits will remain hard to grow, but when companies with strong market positions are on offer at P/E multiples of 12 to 14 times this year's earnings, a degree of risk has already been accounted for.
 Our weak performance to date is due to a very different allocation to the average global fund, and we see little virtue in joining the crowds.
-As the table on the previous page shows, there is no shortage of growth companies in the Fund's portfolio.
+As the foregoing table shows, there is no shortage of growth companies in PMC's portfolio.

+Kerr Neilson

-Kerr Neilson Managing Director Platinum Asset Management
+Managing Director Platinum Asset Management